Why Children Are So Obsessed With Fire, According To Science

 “This fascination is a consequence of inadequate experience with fire during development,” evolutionary biologist Daniel Fessler told Live Science.

 In his own research, Fessler has discovered at least 19 societies that expose children to fire at the tender age of three; most other cultures introduce children to fire between the ages of five and eight.
 Only in western countries are the flames taboo throughout childhood, and this helps spark a child’s curiosity.
-What makes fire so hot and smokey?
+What makes fire so hot and smoky?
 How can it be contained?
 This curiosity lasts for roughly a three year period, studies suggest—a lethal amount of time to be literally playing with fire.

 One result of this curiosity is that U.S. children under the age of five are twice as likely to die in home fires than the rest of the population.
 Meanwhile, curious kids start nearly 50,000 fires in the U.S. each year, according to the National Fire Protection Association—nearly half are kindled by children under the age of six.
 Each year, the American Red Cross estimates that the carnage costs the United States $280 million in property damage and results in 300 deaths.
 “The motives that drive fire learning are only incompletely satisfied, with the result that, throughout life, fire retains greater allure or fascination than would normally be the case,” Fessler says.